SMS marketing is returning into the fold as an effective way to reach out to customers.

 As mentioned above, it has been shown that sending reminders about appointments and events can increase attendance by nearly 67%!

 Therefore, simply sending out reminders makes SMS marketing in this sphere more effective.

 SMS Campaign Advertising Examples

 Many companies delegate their SMS campaigns for specific dates or events.
-These will often include well-known holidays like Halloween, New Year’s Eve, Christmas, Valentine’s Day, etc. Generally, marketing through holidays is easy as keywords can be reserved that are easily memorizable, in turn providing great returns.
+These will often include well-known holidays like Halloween, New Year’s Eve, Christmas, Valentine’s Day, etc. Generally, marketing through holidays might be pretty easy and provides great returns.